Price distribution in North Mallorca

 Daily sunshine hours

-Artà enjoys plenty of sunshine, with the average of 7 hours in spring, 6 hours in autumn and 5 hours of the sun per day in winter.
-In summer months, you can expect to benefit from the 10-hours of daily sunshine in average, with the most hours at 11 in July.
+Pollensa region is pleased with the abundance of sun, with average of 7 hours in spring, 6 hours in autumn and 4.5 hours of sun per day in winter.
+In June and July, you can expect to enjoy 10-11 hours of sunshine per day.
+So in Pollensa you can have a full eight months of bikini-suitable days.

 Average day/night temperature